-On April 18, students across Howard County voted on who they wanted to represent them as their 2018-2019 Student Member of the Board (SMOB).
-After all the ballots had been tallied, the winner of the election was River Hill student Ambika Siddabathula.
+On April 18, students across Howard County voted for the 2018-2019 Student Member of the Board (SMOB).
+After all the ballots had been tallied, the winner of the election was River Hill junior Ambika Siddabathula.

 On March 14, the annual SMOB forum was held at the Board of Education.
 This year differed from previous years because the final two candidates were chosen by delegates from each middle and high school in HCPSS, not by judges.
 During the forum, both candidates sat next to each other and were asked questions about their leadership positions and plans for SMOB.

 The final two candidates were Siddabathula and Centennial junior Kieran Newell.